 Job Summary

-The Director, Human Resources for the Towns of Great Barrington, Monterey, Sheffield, New Marlborough and West Stockbridge will have as their primary responsibilities the creation and application of policies and practices that help the Towns attract, develop and sustain a high performing workforce, as well as maintaining a positive and fulfilling environment for all municipal employees.
+The Director of Human Resources for the Towns of Great Barrington, Monterey, Sheffield, New Marlborough and West Stockbridge will have as their primary responsibilities the creation and application of policies and practices that help the Towns attract, develop and sustain a high performing workforce, as well as maintaining a positive and fulfilling environment for all municipal employees.
 The Director will work closely with the Town Managers/Administrators and other senior Town officials to achieve these goals, providing advice and assistance in a collaborative and consultative manner to ensure open positions are occupied and employees are provided the support they need to succeed.
 Develops and implements procedures to bring towns into compliance with local, state and federal policies, rules and regulation.
 Makes presentations and represents the Department in public forums.
 Performs all other related work as required.

 Supervision Received